Fundamental challenges with public blockchains

 - Nothing-at-Stake problem: With proof-of-stake, when there is a fork in the chain, whether the fork is accidental or malicious, the best strategy for any node that is validating a transaction is to “mine” on every chain.
 They can do this since they aren’t expending physical computational effort and are only voting with their dollars.
 This means the miners in proof-of-stake will be rewarded regardless of which chain wins (i.e. “nothing is at stake” to prevent them from mining on every chain).

 - Long-range attacks: When there is a fork in proof-of-work chains, a miner will start a fork a few blocks behind the current head of the main chain.
 The further back a miner gets in the chain, the more difficult it becomes to catch up to the main chain since it requires the compute power of over half the network to do so.
-However, with proof-of-stake, a miner can start a fork thousands or millions of blocks back, since the only thing required is stake, or money.
-This means a miner can easily block millions of blocks onto a new chain, making it difficult for users to know which blockchain is the “correct” one.
+However, with proof-of-stake, a participant can start a fork thousands or millions of blocks back, since the only thing required is stake, or money.
+This means a participant can try to obtain the keys of past participants and then generate millions of blocks onto a new chain, making it difficult for users to know which blockchain is the “correct” one.

 - Cartel formation: In a decentralized system that is governed by economic incentives, a very real risk is the formation of coordinated efforts and oligopolies.
 As Vlad Zamfir, an Ethereum researcher, notes, “Cryptocurrency is incredibly concentrated.
 So is mining power.
 Oligopolistic competition is the norm in many ‘real-life’ markets.
 Coordination between a small number of relatively wealthy validators is much easier than coordination between a large number of relatively poor validators.
 Cartel formation is completely expected, in our context.”